Why Do Image File Checking before Restoration?

 Check Image File with AOMEI Backupper

-AOMEI Backupper Standard is a powerful backup and restore program for all Windows PCs which provides rich functionality including the image file checking.
-With it, you can examine the correctness of backups in following aspects:
+AOMEI Backupper Standard is a powerful backup and restore program for all Windows PCs which provides rich functionalities including the image file checking.
+With it, you can examine the correctness of backups in the following aspects:

 - Is the image file complete?
 If you have split the image file into several small files, and one of them is missing, you will fail to complete the restoration.

 - Is there any partial damage?
 If so, some of the restored files or programs may not be used normally.